hectorcorrea/solr-for-newbies/15_dynamic_fields.md

   #
 ```

-notice that one of the definitions has the pattern `*_ss` which means any field that ends with `_s` will be assigned the type `strings` and be indexed and stored.
+notice that one of the definitions has the pattern `*_ss` which means any field that ends with `_ss` will be assigned the type `strings`, be indexed, and stored.
 You can dig further and figure out what the definition for the field type `strings` looks like with the following command:

 ```
 $ curl localhost:8983/solr/bibdata/schema/fieldtypes/strings